umbertocolangelo/UmbertoColangelo/README.md

-# 🌟 Umberto Colangelo - Developer & Tech Enthusiast
+# 🌟 Umberto Colangelo - Developer

 ## 💻 Tech Stack
 Here are some of the technologies and programming languages I have experience with: